Transgender rights in the United States: ICE detention

 Transgender men in ICE custody under the Trump Administration have reportedly been specifically subjected to forced labor programs, with justifications given by guards including "If you wanna be a man, I'll treat you like a man" and "Aren't you strong enough?
 Aren't you a man?".
 Those who refused faced punishments including beatings and solitary confinement, with many also reporting severe sexual abuse.
 Data is hard to come by, however, as starting in 2025 ICE stopped complying with a federal law which required them to report data on transgender people in their custody.

 Pronouns

 As of October 2023, nine states regulate pronoun use.
 In April 2024, the U.S. Equal Employment Opportunity Commission (EEOC) issued guidance on gender ID pronouns.
 Employers refusing to use transgender workers' preferred pronouns or bar them from using bathrooms that match their known gender identity commit unlawful sex-based harassment acts.

 In February 2025, an employee of the Texas Real Estate Board was fired after refusing to remove pronouns from his email signature.
 Elon Musk and Texas governor Greg Abbott announced their support for the firing on social media.

 In May 2025, the U.S. District Court for the Northern District of Texas struck down the April 2024 EEOC guidance on gender ID pronouns in Texas v.
 EEOC.
 The court ruled that the EEOC guidance is inconsistent with Title VII of the 1964 Civil Rights Act and exceeded U.S. Supreme Court precedent.

+In January 2026, the U.S. Court of Appeals for the Fourth Circuit affirmed a lower court's ruling and held that a Maryland school board's policy requiring staff to use transgender students' preferred names and pronouns did not violate a Christian teacher's First Amendment rights to free speech or religion.